Buckwild (music producer)

-Anthony Best (born March 20, 1968) professionally known as Buckwild, is an American hip hop producer.
+Anthony Best (born March 20, 1968) known professionally as Buckwild, is an American hip-hop producer.
 Hailing from The Bronx borough of New York City, he is a member of Diggin' in the Crates Crew, along with Lord Finesse, Showbiz and A.G., Diamond D, Fat Joe, Big L, and O.C.
-He has produced a number of tracks for prominent rappers in the music industry, including The Notorious B.I.G.'s "I Got a Story to Tell" and Black Rob's "Whoa!".
+He has produced numerous tracks for prominent rappers in the music industry, including The Notorious B.I.G.'s "I Got a Story to Tell" and Black Rob's "Whoa!".
 In 2013, he was described by HipHopDX as "one of Hip Hop's most prolific and acclaimed producers".

 Career

 In 2010, Buckwild released Nineteen Ninety Now, a collaborative album with Celph Titled.
 In 2014, he released a collaborative album with Meyhem Lauren, titled Silk Pyramids.